All about Hangul – The Korean alphabet

 How the Korean alphabet was developed

-Most modern writing systems were first developed 1000’s of years ago and have evolved and changed, often beyond recognition over time.
+Most modern writing systems were first developed thousands of years ago and have evolved and changed, often beyond recognition over time.
 As a result, we cannot credit the creation of most scripts to any particular time or certainly, any person.
 In contrast, the origin of the Korean alphabet Hangul can easily be traced back to 1446 and King Sejong.
 History, for the most part, has left Hangul untouched from its original, intended form.

 Following romanization, 한글 itself is commonly written in two different ways.
 Sometimes it is written as ‘Hangeul’, other times as ‘Hangul’.
 As there are multiple systems of romanization, it’s best to use 한글 itself when writing Korean words in order to pronounce them correctly!